gnulnx/django-mongolog/README.rst

         1

         # Same as above but only those documents logged at level INFO
-        db.mongolog.find({
+        >db.mongolog.find({
             'level': 'INFO',
             'msg.Life.Domain.Eukaryota.name': {$in: ["Amoebozoa", "Opisthokonta"]},
         }).count()
         1

         # And again at level ERROR.
-        db.mongolog.find({
+        >db.mongolog.find({
             'level': 'INFO',
             'msg.Life.Domain.Eukaryota.name': {$in: ["Amoebozoa", "Opisthokonta"]},
         }).count()
         2

         #Notice that now two records are returned.
 This is because
-        # logger.exception(...) also logs at level ERROR, but almost notice that if we
+        # logger.exception(...) also logs at level ERROR, but also notice that if when we
-        # pretty print the records
+        # pretty print the records...
-        db.mongolog.find({
+        >db.mongolog.find({
             'level': 'ERROR',
             'msg.Life.Domain.Eukaryota.name': {$in: ["Amoebozoa", "Opisthokonta"]},
         }).pretty()

-        # notice that one of the entries has exception info.
+        # one of the entries has exception info.
 When running in a real environment
-        # and not the console the 'trace' section will be populated with the full trace back
+        # and not the console the 'trace' section will be populated with the full stack trace.
         "exception" : {
             "info" : [
                 "<type 'exceptions.ValueError'>",
                 "Bad Value",
                 "<traceback object at 0x106853b90>"
             ],
-            "trace" : null
+            "trace" :
-        },
+             null
+        }

+6) Future  Roadmap

+    Currently mongolog has pretty solid support for logging aribtraty datastructures.
+If it finds an object it doesn't know how to natively serialize it will try to convert it to str().

+    The next steps are to create a set of most used query operations for probing the log.

+    I am very much interested in feedback and feature requests from anyone using mongolog.
+    If you are interested in contributing fork the repo and start coding.
+You can reach me through my account at github with any questions.